-Learn about the main meridians of the body, which emotions are stored where, signs of blockage for each meridian and tips to release emotion from each meridian.
+Learn about the link between meridians & emotions including: The main meridians of the body, which emotions are stored where, signs of blockage for each meridian, plus tips to release emotion from each meridian.

 Emotions from past life events can often store in the body.
 In our upbringing we learn how best to handle emotions by watching those around us.
 We can deny them, push them down, mull over them, exaggerate them in our minds or allow them to take over how we deal with others.
 Whilst we may feel that they’ve been dealt with, they may in fact not have been processed in their entirety.

 Emotions that are ‘stuck’ in our body can cause pain and sometimes disease.
 If we learn what emotions are held where, we can gain insights into why we feel pain in certain parts of our body and learn to release them.
 Below is a list of each meridian, the body parts it relates to and the most common emotional issues associated with each.

 Not sure what a meridian is?
 Coming from acupuncture and Chinese medicine, your meridians are a set of pathways in the body along which vital energy is said to flow.

 The central meridian runs up the front of our body and is linked with our brain and how we think.
 It is associated with feeling centred and secure.
 Negative emotions associated with the central meridian include feeling overwhelmed, shyness, shame, confusion and disconnectedness.

 To help balance the central meridian and clear these emotional blocks you can trace the meridian up the front of the torso and imagine yourself feeling centred and secure.

 The governing meridian runs up our spine.
 It is associated with how supported we feel by life.
 Negative emotions associated with the governing meridian include feelings of embarrassment, dishonesty, distrust and burdened.